SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 # 168
 >>984
-[spoiler] I'm also embarrased to admit that I had fucking panic attack last night.
+%% I'm also embarrased to admit that I had fucking panic attack last night.
 I just don't want to lose everything again.
-We really are that guerilla force fighting a superior military entity.[/spoiler]
+We really are that guerilla force fighting a superior military entity.%%

 # 169
 >>984